microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 - An Azure Static Web App that will be used to display the data from the API
 - An App Service that will host an API and store the data in a Azure Cosmos DB
 - An APIM which will be used as a facade for the APIs
-- An Azure Cache for Redis that will be used to cache the data of the API
+- An Azure Managed Redis that will be used to cache the data of the API
-- A first Azure Function that will be triggered by an event of the Azure Cache for Redis to refresh the cache when the data expires
+- A first Azure Function that will be triggered by an event of the Azure Managed Redis to refresh the cache when the data expires
-- A second Azure Function that will be used to retrieve and store the navigation history of a specific user in Azure Cache for Redis
+- A second Azure Function that will be used to retrieve and store the navigation history of a specific user in Azure Managed Redis
-- Azure Monitor that will be used to monitor the Azure Cache for Redis
+- Azure Monitor that will be used to monitor the Azure Managed Redis

 You will discover all these elements during this Hands On Lab.